 We went down to see why it was so crowded and we stopped on the stairs (Spanish steps as we later learned) to take pictures with the flowers.
 Piazza di Spagna, much smaller than Navona, also has a fountain in the centre, the Fontana della Barcaccia (Fountain of the Ugly Boat).
 Of the many beautiful piazzas to see in Rome, I think this is my favourite.

 Via del Corso ends in this piazza, being bordered to the left and to the right by two twin churches.
 Ob the other side of the market is the Santa Maria del Popolo church, with the Chigi chapel inside, another place that appears in “Angels and Demons.”
 What is to be seen in this market?
 The Obelisk in the center, Fontana del Nettuno and Porta del Popolo.

 Named after the palace that hosted the Embassy of Venice in Rome (Palazzo Venezia), the market abounds with famous monuments.
-In the center you can admire the white monument “Altare della Patria” built in honor of Vittorio Emanuele, who united Italy.
-On the left is Trajan’s Column and further the Colloseum and on the right is the palace that gave the name of the market.
+In the centre you can admire the white monument “Altare della Patria” built in honour of Vittorio Emanuele, who united Italy.
+On the left is Trajan’s Column and further the Colosseum and on the right is the palace that gave the name of the market.
 It is said that all roads lead to Rome, and all the roads in Rome lead to this piazza.